What Is 3oz In Ml

 • Temperature: Temperature affects the volume of liquids.
 As temperature increases, most liquids expand, leading to a slightly larger volume.
 Conversely, as temperature decreases, liquids contract, resulting in a slightly smaller volume.
 This is why precise scientific measurements often specify the temperature at which the measurement is taken.

 These factors are typically negligible for everyday conversions, such as those encountered in cooking.
-The approximation of 29.57 ml/fl oz is sufficiently accurate for most practical purposes.
-However, in scientific or medical applications where precision is paramount, these factors should be taken into account using more precise density values and temperature corrections.
+Worth adding: the approximation of 29.
+57 ml/fl oz is sufficiently accurate for most practical purposes.
+On the flip side, in scientific or medical applications where precision is essential, these factors should be taken into account using more precise density values and temperature corrections.

 Potential Sources of Error in Conversions